 Don't assume the arts stop at taking classes or performing with a group.
 The Stanford Arts website is an excellent place to start learning more about opportunities in the arts here on campus.
 You can find out about the academic departments, organizations and programs, and student groups that comprise the vibrant art community at Stanford, as well as learn how you can become a part of it yourself.

-This online guide is comprehensive, highlighting the myriad academic and residential programs and student arts organizations on campus.
-The For Students section contains guidance on enhancing your arts experience, including information on funding your creative projects and pursuing careers in the arts.
+The Stanford Arts online guide is comprehensive, highlighting the myriad academic and residential arts programs and organizations on campus.
+The For Students section contains guidance on enhancing your arts experience, including information on funding creative projects and pursuing careers in the arts.
 And you'll want to look out for new opportunities as Stanford continues building the new Arts District.